-$35m Lotto Powerball draw: No winners - prize to jackpot once more
+$35m Lotto Powerball draw: No winners - prize jackpots to $42 million

+Lotto Powerball is now worth an incredible $42 million for Wednesday's draw after no winners tonight.

-Tonight's whopping $35 million Lotto Powerball prize will jackpot once again.
+Tonight's highly anticipated $35 million Lotto Powerball prize was not won.

 The numbers drawn were 22, 8, 36, 39, 15, 40, the bonus ball was 31, and the Powerball number was 10.